Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Datasets

+\descr{Content Warning.} This manuscript includes direct quotations of offensive language and slurs from the platforms analyzed to represent their linguistic landscape accurately.
+We disapprove of using such language and do not endorse or align with the beliefs associated with these slurs.

-\descr{Ethical Considerations.} For our Reddit and Voat datasets, we use publicly available data already published, discussed, and analyzed in previous works.
+\descr{Data Collection.} For our Reddit and Voat datasets, we use publicly available data published, discussed, and analyzed in previous works~\cite{mekacher2022can,papasavva2022gospel}.
 Regarding Poal data collection, we followed the Terms and Conditions of the site and respected their operational data crawling services.
-We made no attempt to overload Poal services.
-More specifically, Poal's robots.txt file clearly notes that it allows automatic script crawlers to reach the website's root (\emph{/}), hence allowing our script to access publicly available links and content on the website (subverses, posts, and comments).\footnote{\url{https://poal.co/robots.txt}} Note that we do not use a registered user-bot in our crawler, hence we only collect publicly available data from Poal.
-The collected Poal data were saved in one of our institution's server, protected by our institution's antivirus and firewall.
-In addition, the only people that have access to the PostgreSQL database where the Poal data is saved are this paper's lead author and the administrator of the institution's data-center.
+The authors and crawler did not interact with online users in any way nor used a registered user-bot (simulated logged-in activity) to collect data.

+\descr{Username Matching.} In Section~\ref{subsec:useractivity}, we perform username matching across Reddit, Voat, and Poal to examine user migrations between the three platforms.
+To safeguard the anonymity of users, we encrypted the usernames using the SHA256 algorithm, keeping the original usernames confidential.
+Similar approaches have been proposed and used in prior research~\cite{ribeiro2021migrations,rajadesingan2020quick}, which we follow in attempting to minimize the risk of user de-anonymization.

+Our methodology involves exact matching on publicly available data, and at no point do we track or single out individual usernames.
+This approach is designed to respect reasonable privacy expectations and mitigate any concerns related to the infringement of user anonymity.

-Notably, the collection of the Poal dataset and the use of the public Reddit and Voat datasets was approved by our institution's department ethics committee.
-The full name of our institution and department ethics committee that evaluated our ethics application will be disclosed upon publication of this manuscript.
-We note that we make no attempts to de-anonymize users, and we use encryption mechanisms to protect users' privacy when the analysis is focused on specific usernames, as shown later in Section~\ref{subsec:useractivity}.
+\descr{Ethical Review.} UCL's Department of Security and Crime Science ethics committee approved the collection of the Poal dataset and the use of the public Reddit and Voat datasets, along with the use of these datasets, to perform the analysis discussed in this paper.